Spiegel hopes to save Snapchat with an algorithmic feed

 “One thing that we have heard over the years is that Snapchat is difficult to understand or hard to use, and our team has been working on responding to this feedback.
 As a result, we are currently redesigning our application to make it easier to use.
 There is a strong likelihood that the redesign of our application will be disruptive to our business in the short term, and we don’t yet know how the behavior of our community will change when they begin to use our updated application.
 We’re willing to take that risk for what we believe are substantial longterm benefits to our business.

-Algorithmically-Personalized Stories
+Algorithmically-Personalized Stories Feed

 “We are developing a new solution that provides each of our 178 million Daily Active Users with their own Stories experience, leveraging the tremendous benefits of machine learning without compromising the editorial integrity of the Stories platform that we have worked so hard to build.
 As part of our efforts around Search and Maps, we now index millions of Stories every day, meaning we have the long tail of content necessary to provide a truly personal experience.
 We hope that showing the right Stories to the right audience will help grow engagement and monetization for our partners and for Snapchat.”